 Your first step is to accurately measure your boiler.
 You need to find the right unit you can use to box it in.
 When choosing the unit, there are a couple of important things to keep in mind:

 - The boiler must be easily accessible for servicing and/or repairs.

 - You must leave at least 50mm of space all around the boiler for the purpose of ventilation

-Pro Tip: Before measuring anything, dig out the manufacturer’s instructions for your boiler.
+Pro Tip: Dig out the manufacturer’s instructions for your boiler before measuring anything.
 Check if there are any specific requirements for ventilation or flue-ing.

 2. Identifying Alterations

 You’ll need to make a few alterations to your unit before it will house the boiler properly.
 To assess these alterations, first, take off the doors.
 You can then offer it up into its final position.

 When you do that, the alterations will become obvious.
 Mark the positions on the unit where you need to cut notches or gaps to accommodate pipes, cables, thermostats and the like.

 3. Making Alterations

 Using a jigsaw, cut the various notches and openings you’ve just identified.
 You don’t want them to be too tightly fitted to the pipes or cables, but you also don’t want gaping gaps in the unit.

 After making initial cuts, offer the unit back up into position.
 Assess whether you need to enlarge or alter any of your cuts.
 Take the unit back down and make the tweaks.
 Repeat the process until it fits snugly around the pipes and extrusions.

 4. Attaching Brackets

-You now need to fit brackets to your unit.
-You’ll want to fit at least four angle brackets.
-The best place to put them is on the underside of the unit’s top, and on the inner surface of its base.
-That way, you’ll distribute the weight of the unit evenly when putting it on the wall.
+Fit at least four angle brackets to your unit.
+The best place to put them is on the underside of the unit’s top and the inner surface of its base, as you’ll distribute the unit’s weight evenly when putting it on the wall.